jrbromberg/bank-emails-to-spreadsheet/README.md

 Setup bank alerts to consider anything over zero dollars as a large transaction.
 Have bank alerts sent to your personal email.

 ### 3. Personal email
-Setup rule to REDIRECT large transaction bank alert emails from your personal email to your new host Gmail account.
+Setup rule to redirect transaction bank alert emails from your personal email to your new host Gmail account.
+Make sure the bank's email address appears as the "from email" in the redirected emails received by the host Gmail.
+The method to accomplish this will vary based on your personal email provider.

+If personal email provider is Outlook:
+1. Setup a Rule to REDIRECT emails from the bank's notification email address.

+If personal email provider is Gmail:
+1. Add your host Gmail as a forwarding address in the "Forwarding and POP/IMAP" section of settings.
+DO NOT proceed to "Forward a copy of incoming mail" in this section.
+Doing so would forward all emails.
+2. Create a filter to forward the incoming bank alerts.
+The "Forward it to" option will have been un-greyed by the first step.
+- `Forward it to: replace.with.your.host.gmail@gmail.com`
+- `Never send it to Spam`

 ### 4. Spreadsheet
 In your new host Gmail account, create a new spreadsheet by importing the `bank_email_scraper_starter_spreadsheet.ods` file found in this repo.
 You may name the spreadsheet whatever you like.
 Do not change the name of the "Transactions" tab/sheet.